 Massachusetts as the Board of Directors may determine from time to time.

 ARTICLE II- PURPOSE

 SECTION 1.
-The purposes of New England Chapter shall be the same as those of the Marketing Research Association, Inc. (hereafter “MRA”), and as stated in the Articles of Incorporation of New England Chapter.
+The purposes of New England Chapter shall be the same as those of the Insights Association, Inc. (hereafter “IA”), and as stated in the Articles of Incorporation of New England Chapter.

 The purpose of the Chapter shall be:

-6. Generally to perform such other services for its members as shall be permitted by law and the Bylaws of this Chapter.
+f) To perform such other services for its members as shall be permitted by law and the bylaws of this chapter.